The Austin Calendar Is Your Income Calendar

 Revenue Impact

 ACL is different from SXSW.
 SXSW is a single event with 10 days of concentrated demand.
-ACL spreads demand over 6 festival nights across 3 weekends, with off-weekend falloff.
+ACL spreads demand over six festival days across two weekends, with a mid-week lull in between.

 - Festival weeks (non-festival weekdays): Elevated but lower than festival nights (1.3–1.7× baseline)

-- Off-weekends (non-festival weekends in Oct): Returns closer to normal
+- Non-festival weekends in Oct: Returns closer to normal

 - Occupancy during festival nights: 85–95%